 Q03Minimum Detectable Flaw in a Quality Inspection

-One of the main roles of machine vision systems these days is defect inspection for quality control.
+One of the main roles of machine vision these days is defect inspection for quality control.
 Due to the high speed image processing capability, machine vision can be used to inspection for fl aws and defects that may occur in the manufacturing process.

-However, since high levels of quality control are expected, it is important to know what capabilities the vision system can perform to.
+However, since high levels of quality control are expected, it is important to know what capabilities the machine vision system can perform to.

 When checking for defects, what is the minimum detectable size of a flaw?
 Select the appropriate size based on the conditions listed below.

 [Conditions] Inspection area: 50 mm × 50 mm (1.97" × 1.97")，Camera used: 1-million-pixel camera with 1000 × 1000 pixels，Minimum detectable size on CCD: 2 pixels

 - 0.01 mm (0.0004")